UST-QuAntiL/latex-renderer/README.md

   This means that all declarations etc. that need to be inserted before `\begin document` must be included in latexPackages.
 * The content and latexPackages must strictly follow the JSON guidelines.
 This means that all Backslashes, Doublequotes, Newlines etc. must be escaped.
 Furthermore, is it required that the content of one field is within one line.
 * Necessary Newlines must explicitly be defined with \n.
 For example in a listing or after a comment: *$a^n$ %this is important **\n***.
-* All cutout formats (pdf, png, svg, svgz) use `standalone` to crop the content.
+* All cutout formats (pdf, png, svg) use `standalone` to crop the content.
 Standalone uses horizontal mode, which doesn't allow for lists or paragraphs.
 If you want to render lists, tables etc. use the fullPdf export option.
 * Equations can be rendered as `standalone` when using $-Signs to indicate the math environment.